sreejith/memory-card-game/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

+## Demo - Play the game here.
+You can play the game here `https://sreejith.github.io/memory-card-game/`

 ## Development server

 Run `npm install` to install all the dependencies before development.